sb43/debrowser/README.md

 ![*Condition comparisons table within DEBrowser.*](http://debrowser.umassmed.edu/imgs/debrowser_pics/figure_30.png "Comparisons")

-Lastly, the tables have a bunch of features that allow you to view your DESeq results more conviently.
+Lastly, the tables have a bunch of features that allow you to view your DESeq results more conveniently.
 By clicking on a column header, you can sort the data within the table based either alphabetical or numeric sorting.
-You can also enter a term, or regex query, within the search box on the left panel to filter for a specificgene within the table.
+You can also enter a term, or regex query, within the search box on the left panel to filter for a specific gene within the table.

 With that, you've now successfully navigated the DEBrowser and are ready to start inserting your own data files and browsing your own experiments.
 Enjoy